NateThunder/mask_pin/README.md

 # 🔒 Masked PIN Entry (Windows Console)

-This Python script allows users to enter a 4-digit PIN with masked input (using asterisks `*`) in a Windows command-line interface.
-It captures each keystroke without displaying the actual digit entered, providing basic input privacy.
+This Python script provides a secure-feeling, visually masked PIN entry system in the Windows command-line interface.
+As the user types, digits are replaced by asterisks (`*`) and input is handled without displaying the actual characters.
+It supports backspace and ignores non-numeric and special keys for a cleaner experience.

 ---

 ## 📦 Features

-- Accepts a fixed-length PIN (e.g., 4 digits)
-- Displays asterisks `*` as you type
-- Hides actual key input using `msvcrt`
+- Input masking using asterisks
+- Supports backspace for correction
+- Skips special/arrow keys and ignores non-numeric input
-- Clears the screen between inputs for extra privacy
+- Clears the screen between keystrokes for visual privacy
+- Uses `msvcrt` for low-level, non-echoed key reading

 ---

 ## 🧑‍💻 Requirements

-- Windows OS
+- **Windows OS**
-- Python 3.x
+- **Python 3.x**

-> The script uses the `msvcrt` module, which is **Windows-only**.
+> Uses the `msvcrt` module, which is only available on Windows systems.

 ---